 5 roofing materials to consider

-Your home rarely ranks high on the list of fun and exciting home remodeling projects.
+Roofing Materials for Your home rarely ranks high on the list of fun and exciting home remodeling projects.
 But when your home leaks, your attitude can take a sharp turn.
 Suddenly, the prospect of a dry, well-sealed house begins to look very attractive.
 A beautiful new roof can also enhance the curb appeal of your home.

 There are many types of roofing materials to choose from, and a little research might lead you to consider a new type of roof rather than simply replacing the same material you have now.
 Choosing the right roofing material requires you to weigh appearance, longevity, cost, and structural issues.